MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 - Store apps – [Add Microsoft Store apps to Microsoft Intune](../../intune/apps/store-apps-windows.md)
 - Web links – [Add web apps to Microsoft Intune](../../intune/apps/web-app.md)

 If you have applications that use MSI, EXE, or script installers, you can deploy all of these applications using *Win32 app management in Microsoft Intune*.
-Wrapping these installers in the Win32 format provides more flexibility and benefits that include notifications, delivery optimization, dependencies, detection rules, and support for the Enrollment Status Page in Windows Autopilot.
+Wrapping these installers in the Win32 format provides more flexibility and benefits, including notifications, delivery optimization, dependencies, detection rules, and support for the Enrollment Status Page in Windows Autopilot.

 > [!NOTE]
 > To prevent conflicts during installation, we recommend that you stick to using the Windows line-of-business apps or Win32 apps features exclusively.
 If you have applications that are packaged as `.msi` or `.exe`, those can be converted to Win32 apps (`.intunewin`) by using the *Microsoft Win32 Content Prep Tool*, which is [available from GitHub](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool).